aymanamer/Dank-Memer/README.md

 All commands use the same prefix, and are updated constantly!

-If you need any more help with anything, join this server!
+If you need any more help with anything, join [this server](https://discord.gg/3GNMJBG)!

-<iframe src="https://discordapp.com/widget?id=281482896265707520&theme=dark" width="175" height="250" allowtransparency="true" frameborder="0"></iframe>

 ## Built With